FK Mogren

 FK Mogren was a football club based in Budva, Montenegro.
 Founded in 1920, it was two times champion of Montenegrin First League and once winner of Montenegrin Cup.

 In 2015, following the bankruptcy and debts, FK Mogren was relegated to the lowest-rank competition of football in Montenegro.
-In March 2017, FK Mogren was expelled from South region of the Third Montenegrin league.
+In March 2017, the club was expelled from the South region of the Third Montenegrin league.
 Mogren was extiguinshed in 2017.
-Group of enthusiasts tried to register new club under the name Mogren 1920, but Ministry of Sports did not allow them.
+A group of enthusiasts tried to register a new club under the name Mogren 1920, but the Ministry of Sports rejected them.
 Instead, FK Budva was founded and started with youth sections.

 History

 Period 1920–2006

 FK Mogren was founded in 1920 as FK Budva.
 In the period 1921–1941, the team played in the Montenegrin Football Championship (1922–1940) but without significant successes.
 After 1945, in the SFR Yugoslavia era, FK Budva participated in Fourth League – South (lowest rank) and won the title on season 1966–67, which meant promotion to the Montenegrin Republic League.
 Until the end of the 1970s, FK Budva played their seasons only in the Republic League and lower ranks.

 For the first time in history, FK Budva won the title in the Montenegrin Republic League on season 1980–81, doubled with the trophy of Montenegrin Republic Cup winner same year.
 Third league title gave to FK Budva historical promotion to Yugoslav Second League.
-From 1988–89, FK Budva played in Yugoslav Third League and in 1990, the club was renamed FK Mogren.
+From 1988 to 1989, FK Budva played in Yugoslav Third League and in 1990, the club was renamed FK Mogren.
 For the first time, FK Mogren played in the Yugoslav First League in the 1992–93 season.
 Until 2006, they spent five seasons in the Yugoslav First League.
 FK Mogren is the only team from Montenegrin seacoast who ever played in the First League of Yugoslavia.